canonical/ubuntu-core-docs/docs/explanation/how-installation-works.md

 (explanation-how-installation-works)=
 # How installation works

-The Ubuntu Core install image is composed from the kernel, gadget, base, snapd and app snaps (see [Snaps in Ubuntu Core](/explanation/core-elements/snaps-in-ubuntu-core) for further details).
+The Ubuntu Core install image is composed from the kernel, gadget, base, snapd and app snaps (see {ref}`Snaps in Ubuntu Core <ref-snaps-in-ubuntu-core_snaps-in-ubuntu-core>` for further details).
 The resultant image typically contains the following:

 ![Core install image partition](https://assets.ubuntu.com/v1/108d3dba-core-install-image-partition.png)

-Any device booting an Ubuntu Core installation image will create or use the partitions defined by its [Storage layout](/explanation/core-elements/storage-layout) and proceed through the following installation steps.
+Any device booting an Ubuntu Core installation image will create or use the partitions defined by its {ref}`Storage layout <explanation-core-elements-storage-layout>` and proceed through the following installation steps.

-The first three (1-3) are also described in the [recovery mode](/explanation/recovery-modes) boot process:
+The first three (1-3) are also described in the {ref}`recovery mode <explanation-recovery-modes>` boot process:

 1. Boot through the bootloader, its assets, and boot configuration in `ubuntu-seed`.
-1. Bootloader loads the kernel from a designated [recovery system](/explanation/recovery-modes).
+1. Bootloader loads the kernel from a designated {ref}`recovery system <explanation-recovery-modes>`.
 1. Kernel initialises the system and runs the snaps from that system in **install mode**.
 At this point, the system is running from tmpfs in an ephemeral state with all snaps from the recovery system model marked for use in install mode (as indicated by the modes field values), including the _snapd_ snap, the gadget snap, the kernel snap and the base snap (usually the _core20_ snap).
 1. The snapd snap proceeds to install the actual run mode system by:
    - creating all missing partitions.